 Themes within the Technology with Design Programme

 Many aspects of design are integrated throughout the course.
 The course has a suite of design modules that progressively develop the theme, culminating in a major design project (DES505 and DES506) in Final Year.
 This design project is mentored and supported by the design professionals in the Belfast Campus.
-Engineering Design is also developed using modules in the School of Engineering.
-These two aspects of design prepare the student for whatever role they will undertake after graduating.
+Engineering Design is also developed through modules in the School of Engineering.
+These two aspects of design prepare you for whatever role you will undertake after graduating.
 Whilst design specific modules are distributed throughout the course, there other modules that contain design elements and the students are constantly challenged to produce designs in a variety of ways; the industrial applications and case studies, for example, consider engineering design from a variety of viewpoints.

-The School of Engineering has a reputation for producing graduates who are good applied engineers and who are capable of taking up productive employment with minimal additional training.
+The School of Engineering has a reputation for producing graduates who are excellent applied engineers and who are capable of taking up productive employment with minimal additional training.
 These attributes have been achieved through a combination of applied industrially-relevant education delivered by engineers who have had professional experience in industry.
 The undergraduate programme has a strong laboratory and workshop component to develop skills and appreciation of engineering materials and manufacturing processes.

 Diploma in Professional Practice DPP

 Find out more about placement awards